flaxton/AGI-iPhone-email/README.md

 ![Paste](./IMG_1003-edited.jpg "Paste")

-*Boom* your password on the invisible clipboard is pasted in, without you having to try to type it!
-Tap "Next" to continue.
+*Boom* your password on the invisible clipboard is pasted in, without you having to try to type it! :thumbsup: Tap "Next" to continue.

 ![Pasted](./IMG_1004-edited.jpg "Pasted")